Frequently Asked Questions

 Life in Harmony WA does not conduct any kind of stage or entertainment hypnosis that you see on the TV shows.
 The hypnotherapy we offer is to help clients achieve their goals.
 The outcome we want is for you to regain control of your life.
 Your success is our success.

 Most people can be hypnotised and part of the hypnotherapist’s job is to identify the best approach to suit you.
 It is important to feel comfortable with the hypnotherapist and have a level of trust with them.
 You also require a desire to change and a willingness to allow the hypnosis to happen.

 There are exceptions though.
 People who have medical conditions where their mind functions are impaired such as epilepsy or psychotic illnesses must consult with their doctor prior to hypnosis.

-This is hard to answer accurately.
-Most clients I see will need 1 to 3 sessions.
+Most clients I see will generally need 1 to 4 sessions.

 A referral is usually not necessary.
 If you suspect that there is a physical cause for a problem, a medical check with your doctor is advisable before therapy to ensure proper diagnosis and deal with any underlying medical issues.

 Absolutely.
 The following are a few examples of the research that can be found online using Google Scholar.
 The professional journals these abstracts come from have a peer review process for all articles submitted for publishing.
 This means that before the article is accepted to be published it is evaluated and scrutinised by a group of experts in the related field.
 This process helps to maintain the quality standards in the scientific field.